AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 # Basic MVVM Sample

-This sample will show you, how you can use the `MVVM`-pattern to receive and process text input by the user.
-Our sample App will have one `TextBox` where the users can enter their name and one `TextBlock` where we will send some personal greetings.
+This sample will show you how you can use the `MVVM`-pattern to receive and process text input by the user.
+Our sample App will have one `TextBox` where the users can enter their name and another `TextBox` where we will present some personal greetings.

 **Difficulty**